DPCN-US/www/content/about/team/phil.md

 <!--more-->

 He volunteered with [ARES](http://www.arrl.org/ares) while he was in Greeley, CO, and when he moved to Los Angeles, CA, he joined the [Los Angeles County Disaster Communications Service (LACDCS)](https://lacdcs.org).
 Upon returning home to Colorado, he volunteered with the Denver Police emergency group, DAREC, which morphed into the [Joint Communications Task Force](https://jctf.us).
-He currently volunteers with [Boulder County ARES](https://bouldercountyares.org) and works at [CableLabs](https://www.cablelabs.com) during normal business hours.
+He currently volunteers with [Boulder County ARES](https://bouldercountyares.org) and his day job is at [CableLabs](https://www.cablelabs.com) as a Software Engineer.
 He is qualified in ICS-100, 200, 700, 800, but does not consider himself an expert or authority on EMCOMM.

+He holds a Master of Science in Software Engineering, a Master of Fine Arts in Cinema-Television Production, and a Bachelor of Arts in Musical Theater.

 He has a beautiful wife, Kelly (KE0TIJ), a beaufitul son [Alexander](https://watt.ws/agw) (born on his birthday!), and a beautiful dog, Annie.
 His mother is also a ham (KC0ZBH), and she is beautiful as well.
 Alexander has not yet taken his Technician exam. 👶